 A "Transfer" operation moves a domain name from the sponsorship of one Registrar to another.
-Where applicable, a domain name may be moved from the sponsorship of one Registrar to another through the use of a "Transfer" operation.
+Where applicable, a domain name is moved from the sponsorship of one Registrar to another through the use of a Transfer operation.
 Transfer operations are further broken down into: